etcd-io/etcd/Documentation/op-guide/container.md

 ---
 title: Run etcd clusters inside containers
+weight: 4200
+description: Running etcd with rkt and Docker using static bootstrapping
 ---

 The following guide shows how to run etcd with rkt and Docker using the [static bootstrap process](clustering.md#static).